 Scent Evidence K9 Helps Guide the Search Using Missing Person Response Protocol

 While the WCSO K-9 Team worked the case on the ground with Scent Evidence K9 CEO, Paul Coley provided overwatch and recon of the search area from his Tallahassee office in real-time.
 During the deployment, Paul used his new Missing Person Response Protocol to help guide the search.
 The Missing Person Response Protocol was developed by Coley to help responders achieve higher success rates during searches and has been endorsed by the Florida State University Emergency Management and Homeland Security Department.
-Paul was in communication with Sgt.
-Nick Cunningham during the search and when the team located the man in a heavily wooded bean field.
+Paul was in communication with WCSO investigators during the search when the team located the man in a heavily wooded bean field.
 “The Protocol is quickly making believers within law enforcement agencies who are looking to implement integrated search strategies the way we did with WCSO,” said Coley.